circular-city/play/index.md

 # circular.city !!

-This is the page for our Minecrafrt server
+This is the page for our Minecraft server

-Server address: circular.city
+Server address:

+    circular.city

-Default minecraft port
+Default minecraft port:
 - Java: 25565
 - Bedrock/iPad: 19132